What is gender-based violence?

 Economic violence is when someone else exercises complete control over a person’s money and other economic resources.
 This type of violence is a way of exerting power and can be used to control someone’s movements, by keeping them from meeting with friends, for example.

-Why gender-based violence happens
+Why gender-based violence can happen

 A woman wearing a shayla, sitting on a bed, looking to the side